nipafx/demo-serialize-optional/README.md

 ### Classes Using Optional

-...
+The classes [`ClassUsingOptional`](https://github.com/CodeFX-org/demo-serialize-optional/blob/master/src/org/codefx/lab/optional/ClassUsingOptional.java) and [`ClassUsingOptionalCorrectly`](https://github.com/CodeFX-org/demo-serialize-optional/blob/master/src/org/codefx/lab/optional/ClassUsingOptionalCorrectly.java) contain a field with type `Optional`.
+While the first will fail at serialization done the simple way, the second does not because it provides a custom serialization mechanism.

 ### SerializableOptional

-A simple wrapper for an `Optional` which implements `Serializable`.
+The [`SerializableOptional`](https://github.com/CodeFX-org/demo-serialize-optional/blob/master/src/org/codefx/lab/optional/SerializableOptional.java) is a simple wrapper for an `Optional` which implements `Serializable`.
 It uses the Serialization Proxy Pattern (see *Effective Java* by Joshua Bloch, Item 78) to write and read the wrapped optional's value.

 ### Classes Using SerializableOptional

-...
+The classes `TransformOn...` show different approaches how `SerializableOptional` can be used to serialize a class with an optional field.

 ## Disclaimer

 That `Optional` is not serializable is no mere oversight.
-A [discussion on the OpenJDK mailing list](http://mail.openjdk.java.net/pipermail/jdk8-dev/2013-September/thread.html#3186) gives some insights into the reasoning of the [JSR 335 Expert Group](https://www.jcp.org/en/jsr/detail?id=335), which was responsible for its inclusion in Java 8.
+The [blog post mentioned above](URL) and a [discussion on the OpenJDK mailing list](http://mail.openjdk.java.net/pipermail/jdk8-dev/2013-September/thread.html#3186) give some insights into the reasoning of the [JSR 335 Expert Group](https://www.jcp.org/en/jsr/detail?id=335), which was responsible for its inclusion in Java 8.
 Some quotes (out of temporal order):

 Optional was only meant for return values, so there is no need to serialize it: